 Public-Private Partnership (PPP).
-Contractual agreement between the Government and a private firm targeted financing, designing, towards operating implementing and infrastructure facilities and services that were traditionally provided by the public sector.
+Contractual agreement between the Government and a private firm targeted towards financing, designing, implementing and operating infrastructure facilities and services that were traditionally provided by the public sector.
 It embodies optimal risk allocation between the parties - minimizing cost while realizing project developmental objectives.
 Thus, the project is to be structured in such a way that the private sector gets a reasonable rate of return on its investment.